‘Ignis’ is a Latin word and its meaning is fire.

 Batholiths are huge masses of solidified magma.

-They generally form the core of the major mountains.
+They form the core of the big mountains.

 Sill is the horizontal intrusion of solidified magma between the layers of preexisting rocks.